rosenbjerg/RHttpServer.CSharp/README.md

 - The format is inspired by the ejs format, though you cannot embed JavaScript or C# for that matter, in the pages.
 This was chosen because i did NOT like the idea behind it.

-Send your dynamic content as RenderParams instead of embedding the code for generation of the content in the html.
+Embed your dynamic content using RenderParams instead of embedding the code for generation of the content in the html.
 Please, separation of concerns.

 ## Why?